The following blog post is third in our series on Soil Health.

 Where Most Protozoa Hang Out

 Of course, predators congregate where there is prey.
 If you’re a protozoan you want to be sure you’re around a lot of bacteria.
-Where are most bacteria located?
-Where they have access to their food source, the exudates from plant roots.
-You’ll find the highest percentage of protozoa and bacteria in a plant’s rhizosphere.
+Most bacteria are located where they have access to their food source, the exudates from plant roots.
+The highest percentage of protozoa and bacteria will be found in a plant’s rhizosphere.

 One-celled microorganisms don’t move very far or very fast.
 Bacteria, as well as fungi, stay near plant roots and have mutualistic relationships with plants.
 Bacteria convert organic matter and soil minerals into plant-available forms in exchange for those root exudates.
 Bacteria, even if they aren’t gobbled up by a predator – don’t have a very long life.
 It’s been estimated that the average lifespan of a bacterium is around 12 hours.